RaeanneZ/FoodNav/README.md

 **Week 8**
 1. Prepare Slides for Week 11 Presentations (Raeanne)
-2. Modify and refine frontend (UI) to dynamically during runtime to reflect model change (Raeanne)
+2. Revamped Frontend - from UI components to integration with backend.
+(Raeanne)

 **Week 9**
-1. All Stage 1 functions testing and bug fix to ensure right behavior.
+1. All Stage 1 functions testing, bugs fixing and rework to ensure all features work correctly.
 (Raeanne)
 2. Stage 2 Food2Nom implementation (Raeanne)
-3. Design application logo and banner (Raeanne)
+3. Design application logo and banner for Google Playstore submission.
+(Raeanne)

 **Week 10**
 1. Rehearse for Presentation 23 June 2024